 Visit the Panama Canal

 Of course, you cannot visit Panama City, Panama without seeing the Panama Canal.
 The best place to visit the canal (without taking a cruise through the canal) is the Miraflores Visitor Center.
 It was closed for much of 2020 and 2021 so be sure to check before you visit.
 The Visitor Center has a great viewing platform of the locks.
 There is also an IMAX movie about the canal and a museum.
-If you want to skip the visitor center or it’s still closed, we headed up the road to a small parking lot along the canal.
+If you want to skip the visitor center or it’s still closed, we headed up the road to a small parking lot (location linked) along the canal.
 We couldn’t see as much as the viewing platform but it was a good alternative with everything going on.
 We also drove over the Puente Centenario bridge which is gorgeous in of itself.
 This gave us a great view of the Miraflores Locks from above.

 Oldest Cafe in Panama